dbt-labs/docs.getdbt.com/website/docs/guides/bigquery-qs.md

 You have two options for working with files in the dbt Cloud IDE:

-- Direct editing in the protected primary branch &mdash; You can edit, format, or lint files and execute dbt commands directly in your primary git branch.
-Since the dbt Cloud IDE prevents commits to the protected branch, you can commit those changes to a new branch.
+- Editing in the protected primary branch &mdash; Edit, format, or lint files and execute dbt commands directly in your primary git branch.
+Since the dbt Cloud IDE prevents commits to the protected branch, it prompts you to commit those changes to a new branch.

 - Create a new branch before editing &mdash; If you prefer to keep the primary branch unchanged, you can create a new branch before starting your edits.
 To do this, go to **Version Control** on the left sidebar and click **Create branch**.